hongminjoon/Freshman_repo/GPS_Parsing_Hojune/Read_Me_Please_I_Beg_you.txt

-Thank you to read this file!
+Thanks for you read this file!

 Custom Message folder is for custom message build.